Two-way analysis of variance: Data set

+Consider an agricultural study examining how fertilizer type (factor A) and irrigation level (factor B) influence plan growth.
+Each fertilizer-irrigation combination represents a treatment, and several plants are measured within each group as replicates:

+This table shows a typical two-way layout where the rows represent one factor, columns represent another, and each cell represents a treatment combination.
+This layout forms the foundation for analyzing how both factors and their interactions affect the dependent variable.

+This data structure forms the basis of the statistical model used in a two-way ANOVA.
+By defining each treatment combination mathematically, the model can describe how the factors and their interactions influence the response variable.

 Model

 Upon observing variation among all $n$ data points, for instance via a histogram, "probability may be used to describe such variation".
 Let us hence denote by $Y_{ijk}$ the random variable which observed value $y_{ijk}$ is the $k$-th measure for treatment $(i,j)$.
 The two-way ANOVA models all these variables as varying independently and normally around a mean, $\mu_{ij}$, with a constant variance, $\sigma^2$ (homoscedasticity):